borismus/smus.com/content/books_all.md

-Where Good Ideas Come From
+Where Good Ideas Come From by Steven Johnson
 ===
 posted: April 23, 2020
 rating: yes
+cover: /assets/book-covers/where-good-ideas-come-from.jpg

 I liked this book, a succinct refutal of a bunch of tropes associated with innovation, littered with nice analogies and good quotes, and mercifully short.